 - 1. Go to UMS Administration > Global Configuration > Cloud Gateway Options. - In the list First-authentication passwords, select the desired password entries and click copy the credentials to the clipboard.
-The data required for connecting a device to the ICG is in the clipboard: host address, ICG server certificate fingerprint, and the password. - 3.
+The data required for connecting a device to the ICG is in the clipboard: host address, ICG server - The data required for connecting a device to the ICG is in the clipboard: host address, ICG server certificate fingerprint, and the password. - 3.
 To send the credentials via e-mail, paste the data into an encrypted e-mail.
 To send the credentials in a printed letter, paste the data in your e-mail program or word processor.